-A new 54 room Cobblestone Hotel is set to open in Newport by the end of 2020.
+A new 54 room Cobblestone Hotel opened in Newport at the end of 2020.

 Located in the central portion of Northeast Arkansas, Newport is a community with 8,000 in population but the strong workforce from major manufacturing employers, the daytime population grows to more than 14,000.
 Newport acts as a regional shopping hub for their region of the state with retail options like Walmart, Walgreens, Tractor Supply, Dollar General, Factory Connection, and Ace Hardware.
 The community is made up of a strong, diverse residential and industrial base.